sangita-ubale/challenge/README.md

 4. Need to add Spring boot actuator to monitor and manage service effectively.
 Grafana and prometheus can be used for monitoring.
 5. Need to add API documentation using Swagger/OpenAPI (Springdoc)
 6. Need to setup the CI/CD pipeline for automated build and deployment
+7. Need to containerize with a Dockerfile and deploy using Kubernetes with autoscaling.